Norman Lacy: Victorian basketballer

-Norman Lacy was ordained Deacon on St Andrew's Day, 30 November 1964, and Priest on the same day in 1965, at St Paul's Cathedral, Melbourne, by Frank Woods, the Anglican Archbishop of Melbourne.
+Lacy was ordained Deacon on St Andrew's Day, 30 November 1964, and Priest on the same day in 1965, at St Paul's Cathedral, Melbourne, by Frank Woods, the Anglican Archbishop of Melbourne.

 In August 1965, Norman Lacy married his first wife, with whom he had three daughters (in October 1968, in November 1970 and in May 1976).

 From 1964 to 1966, he served as Curate in the parishes St Mary's Caulfield and, from 1966 to 1968, at St Stephen's Richmond.
 He was Vicar of St John's Healesville with Yarra Glen and Christmas Hills from 1968 to 1973.
 Lacy's interest in education policy was fostered in Healesville through the relationship he established with the parents and teaching staff at Healesville High School.
 He devoted two days each week teaching religious education to each class at the school, becoming, in effect, its honorary chaplain.
 He added to that integration into the school's life by becoming a member of the school's Parents and Friends Association, and was its honorary secretary for some time.

 Early in his incumbency at Healesville, Lacy joined the Liberal Party under the influence, and with the support of, some prominent Liberal parliamentarians who were amongst his parishioners, including Peter Howson, Vasey Houghton, Russell Stokes and Gracia Baylor.
 Other Liberals, such as Vernon Hauser and Jim Manson, were active in ensuring that he secured the party's pre-selection for the seat of Ringwood in the Victorian Parliament for the 1973 Victorian state election.